isabella232/journeys.en/help/using/segment/creating-a-segment.md

 # Creating a segment {#creating-a-segment}

-You can either create a segment using the [Platform Segmentation Service](https://docs.adobe.com/content/help/en/experience-platform/segmentation/home.html) or you can access and create them directly in [!DNL Journey Orchestration].
+You can either create a segment using the [Adobe Experience Platform Segmentation Service](https://docs.adobe.com/content/help/en/experience-platform/segmentation/home.html) or you can access and create them directly in [!DNL Journey Orchestration].

 1. In the top menu, click on the **[!UICONTROL Segments]** tab.
-The list of Platform segments is displayed.
+The list of Adobe Experience Platform segments is displayed.
 You can search for a specific segment in the list.

  ![](../assets/segment1.png)